 Photo: The Old Wheatly lead mine, near Phoenixville.
 Chester County, Pennsylvania.
 Photo by Geological Society of America courtesy of US Geological Survey.

 Galena is turned into pure lead metal through a multi-stage process.
 First it is crushed and washed to remove dirt and impurities.
 Then the lead is extracted either by smelting (heating in a furnace with coke) or in a two-stage process involving first roasting to convert lead sulfide into lead oxide, then smelting to remove the oxygen.
 Other precious metals are usually mixed in with the galena ore (including gold, silver, copper, and zinc) and are extracted during the process.
 Roughly half of all the lead now consumed is produced by recycling unwanted waste materials such as old car batteries.

 Chart: Who produces the world's lead?
-Chart shows world mine production for 2016.
-Source: US Geological Survey, Mineral Commodity Summaries, January 2017.
+Over half of it comes from China.
+Chart shows world mine production for 2017.
+Source: US Geological Survey, Mineral Commodity Summaries, January 2018.

 What is lead like?

 Lead is a soft, heavy, blueish gray metal that lives in group 14 (formerly IVa) of the Periodic Table of chemical elements.